← Back to Blog

 3. Plating Compatibility

 Most HVAC screws receive zinc plating after cold heading.
-The drill point geometry must:
+The drill point geometry should:

 • Have smooth flute surfaces that accept uniform plating thickness